Dynamics365/dynamics365.github.io/2020-01-25-create-po-confirm-receipt-post/index.md

-# Create Purchase Orders - Confirm - Product receipt - Post PO using X++ - FinOps
+# Create Purchase Orders - Confirm - Product receipt - Post using X++ in Dynamics 365 Finance & Operations

 > The script will work for Dynamics 365 Finance & Operations version